 The Magic of Motherwort

 This important plant ally for women has a powerful Latin name, leonurus cadiaca, which means “lion hearted,” and is often prescribed to reduce anxiety, steady the heart, and restore courage to those who are feeling fatigued by the stresses of life.
-Herbalist Maria Noel Groves describes this special herb:
+Herbalist Maria Noel Groves describes this special herb here –

 Tiny, elaborate pink flowers line this spiky, weedy garden herb, sending the message of tough love in times of need.
 In spite of its intensely bitter flavour, motherwort quickly brings down anxiety and panic attacks, particularly when stress manifests in the heart with palpitations, pings of pain, and chest tightness.
 Consider it if you feel overworked, underappreciated, or on the edge of a rampage.
 Mothers and those who need a little mothering will find it useful.

-The actions of motherwort are those of a nervine, emmenagogue (uterine stimulator), anti-spasmodic, and a cardiac tonic.
-Motherwort is known to help regulate heart rhythm, reduce anxiety, and stimulate delayed menstruation, especially when this delay may be caused by nervous tension.
-It is also used to bring down hyperthyroid function and ease hot flashes.
-It can also be very helpful as a bitter tonic to reduce gastrointestinal upset.
-As motherwort is an emmenagogue, a substance that stimulates or increases menstrual flow, it should not be used during pregnancy.
+The actions of motherwort are those of a nervine (calming), emmenagogue (uterine stimulator), anti-spasmodic, and cardiac tonic.
+Motherwort is known to help regulate heart rhythms, reduce anxiety, and stimulate delayed menstruation, especially when this delay may be caused by nervous tension.
+Motherwort can also be very helpful as a bitter tonic to reduce gastrointestinal upset.

-Motherwort is intensely bitter that it does not taste good in a tea blend.
-It is best prepared as a tincture.
+Motherwort is fairly bitter and so it does not taste great in a tea blend, I prefer to prepare it as a tincture.
 To do this simply steep 4 ounces of dried motherwort in 12 ounces of vodka or grain alcohol.
-Be sure to label your tincture blend and allow it to steep for six weeks, shaking it daily.
-When done, strain out plant material and store in a dark brown bottle.
+Label your tincture blend and allow it to steep for six weeks, shaking it daily.
+When done, strain out the plant material and store your finished tincture in a dark brown bottle.
 (A dark brown bottle is used as it blocks more kinds of light, or UV, than a clear, blue, or green-coloured glass bottle.)
-Pour a few ounces of this tincture into a dropper bottle for regular use.
-David Hoffman recommends 1-4 ml of the tincture three times per day during times of anxiety or strain.
+Pour a few ounces of this tincture into a dropper bottle and take 1-4 ml of the tincture three times per day during times of anxiety or strain.
 You can take higher doses for a shorter period of time to help bring on delayed menstruation.